Our Founder’s Journey

 Virgil and Ernestine Murphy were both WWII veterans, offering SuAnne and Mike two older “new” sisters and a loving and stable childhood, introducing them to Jesus at a young age.

-Pressing on with the help of the Lord, SuAnne completed her degree in 2003.
-That year also brought a new marriage to Randy, whom the Lord brought to her along with one more son.
+Pressing on with the help of the Lord, SuAnne completed her nursing degree in 2003.
+That same year brought more happiness, with the blessing of a new marriage to Randy, and one more son.
+SuAnne went on to later receive her Master of Science in Nursing, becoming a board-certified Psychiatric Nurse Practitioner.

-SuAnne has personally walked through the pain and destruction that alcohol and addictions can bring to families, finding her faith in Jesus as the strength that brought her through it all.
-There have been gracious times of healing and hope.
-Randy and SuAnne thoroughly enjoy being grandparents to 13 grandchildren!
+Using her knowledge acquired through many years of educational training, SuAnne offered mental health services to veterans for six years.
+In 2019, she began working on the Lac du Flambeau reservation, serving the Tribal and surrounding communities.
+Having personally walked through the pain and destruction that alcohol and addictions bring to families, she is grateful for the opportunity to walk alongside others as they find hope and healing.
+SuAnne is most grateful for finding her faith in Jesus and the strength in Him that has brought her through it all and provided such gracious times of healing and hope.
+Randy and SuAnne continue to walk together in marriage, while thoroughly enjoying being grandparents to 13 grandchildren!

 God answered.